jsong73/social-network/README.md

 •	As a user, I want to be able to log out of my account.

 ## Testing
 If you want to test out this website, you can register with a fake (or real) account and start posting thoughts and comments.

+## Log in or create an account
 ![login and create account](https://user-images.githubusercontent.com/111620893/208137548-3d5a2eae-d84f-47d6-81be-d1cdff6d68d9.gif)

+## Publish a thought
 ![homepage](https://user-images.githubusercontent.com/111620893/208138508-f44ad31d-c841-485a-9865-dab4d54c5a33.gif)

+## View, delete, or leave comments
 ![comments](https://user-images.githubusercontent.com/111620893/208138797-6e6aaa1d-5d4f-48ca-8483-e19db6dc3da8.gif)

+## View your account information and view/delete your own posted thoughts
 ![delete thought](https://user-images.githubusercontent.com/111620893/208139251-dcc9a4b5-a2db-4a0a-bc92-4167e5d43c37.gif)